natecostello/van_two_point_oh/blog/2022-5-14-BMS-firmware-update/firmware.md

 Will run a shorepower charge to observe behavior at end of charge.
 Recall SOCH is 0.15 so it should cycle down to 85% SOC prior to resuming a bulk charge.

 2022-5-19
-Based on emails from Tine, begrudginly set CHAR to 3.5V and MAXH to 0.15 (MAXC-CHAR).
+Based on emails from Tine, begrudgingly set CHAR to 3.5V and MAXH to 0.15 (MAXC-CHAR).

 5-27-2022
 Terminated logging pi with a DTM connector to interface with wakespeed CAN and ring terminals for 12V power.